JakubIllner/jakubillner.github.io/_posts/2024-04-12-adw-fast-ingest.markdown

 * Autonomous Data Warehouse Serverless - configured with 16/8/4 ECPUs (without Autoscaling), 1
 TB of storage, and Secure access from anywhere (i.e., without private endpoint and with mandatory mTLS).
-Note that 4 ECPUs correspond approximately to 1 OCPU.
+Note that 4 ECPUs correspond approximately to 1 OCPU, i.e., 16 ECPUs to 4 OCPUs.

 * Compute VM - configured with VM.Standard.E4.Flex shape with 16 OCPUs and running Oracle Linux 7.9.
 The VM is placed in a public subnet and it communicates with ADW over public IP.